rails/rails/guides/source/routing.md

 <%= link_to "Patient Record", patient_path(@patient) %>
 ```

-The router will generate the path +/patients/17+.
+The router will generate the path `/patients/17`.
 This reduces the brittleness of your view and makes your code easier to understand.
 Note that the id does not need to be specified in the route helper.

 Resource Routing: the Rails Default
 -----------------------------------

 Resource routing allows you to quickly declare all of the common routes for a given resourceful controller.
-Instead of declaring separate routes for your +index+, +show+, +new+, +edit+, +create+, +update+ and +destroy+ actions, a resourceful route declares them in a single line of code.
+Instead of declaring separate routes for your `index`, `show`, `new`, `edit`, `create`, `update` and `destroy` actions, a resourceful route declares them in a single line of code.

 ### Resources on the Web

-Browsers request pages from Rails by making a request for a URL using a specific HTTP method, such as +GET+, +POST+, +PATCH+, +PUT+ and +DELETE+.
+Browsers request pages from Rails by making a request for a URL using a specific HTTP method, such as `GET`, `POST`, `PATCH`, `PUT` and `DELETE`.
 Each method is a request to perform an operation on the resource.
 A resource route maps a number of related requests to actions in a single controller.

 When your Rails application receives an incoming request for